TerminatorNL/Tiquality/README.md

  - The block is defined in the config (`NATURAL_BLOCKS`) and the tracker has enough time to tick the block
  - The block is defined in the config (`ALWAYS_TICKED_BLOCKS`) It will tick even if a tracker has been assigned that ran out of time.
 Note that this will still consume the time on the tracker.

-The fastest way to solve this is simply by standing on the block and running `/tq set below NATURAL`.
+The fastest way to solve this is simply by standing on the block and running `/tq setblock below NATURAL`.
 It will add the block to the config under `NATURAL_BLOCKS`.

 Pro tip: Use [`/tq info`](#what-does-tq-info-do) first, to see if you are actually positioned on the block correctly.